-In truth over time, things did get easier, but I was no less ‘over it’.
-At any moment I could be completely thrown off guard by the single thought of my mother’s death.
-Walking down the street I’d be knocked over by intense anger.
-It would come out of nowhere and then slowly drain out of me until I felt just a little sadder than I did 5 minutes before.
+In truth, things did get easier over time, but I was no less ‘over it.’
+At any moment, I could be completely thrown off by the single thought of my mother’s death.
+Walking down the street, I’d be knocked over by intense anger.
+It would come out of nowhere and then slowly drain out of me until I felt just a little sadder than I did just a few minutes prior.

-The things that I needed were more practical and specific suggestions, education that reached beyond generalizations, outlets for expressing myself that suited me, and opportunities for exploration.
-These were outlets that I wasn’t aware of back when I should have started dealing with the loss of my mother, back around the time I decided to get back to my ‘normal’ life and fumble through the darkness alone and blind.
+I needed more practical and specific suggestions, education that reached beyond generalizations, outlets for expressing myself, and opportunities for exploration.
+These were outlets that I wasn’t aware of back when I should have started dealing with the loss of my mother.
+Around when I decided to get back to my “normal” life and fumble through the darkness alone and blind.
 Why do so many of us do this?
 Sometimes it seems out of necessity.
-Grief is sad, it’s scary, and it’s way too often thought of like an awkward topic.
+Grief is sad, scary, and way too often thought of as an awkward topic.

-The last happy memory I have of my mother happened about a month before we found out she had cancer, one year before her death.
+The last happy memory of my mother happened about a month before we found out she had cancer, one year before her death.
 She and some of my family drove from New York to Baltimore for my bridal shower.
 Ohh’s and Ahh’s over new pans and Pyrex were the order of the day.
 My sister-in-law passed around a little notepad for all the married women to write down their best’ marital advice’.